bsmith89/longev-mgen/doc/submission.md

 alpha-glucans (points and labels colored blue), host glycans (violet), and plant glycans (green) [@Ormerod2016].
-(**A**) MAGs described in this study were placed in a phylogenetic context using a maximum-likelihood concatenated gene tree based on an amino-acid alignment of 9 shared, single-copy genes, and four other _Bacteroidales_ species as an outgroup (not shown).
+(**A**) MAGs described in this study were placed in a phylogenetic context using a maximum-likelihood concatenated gene tree based on an amino acid alignment of 9 shared, single-copy genes, and four other _Bacteroidales_ species as an outgroup (not shown).
 Nodes with
 less than 70% confidence are collapsed into polytomies and topological support greater